Batavian Navy: Napoleon's planned invasion of England

 Verhuell had a close affinity to the authoritarian ways of Bonapartist France.
-As an Organist already steeped in anti-democratic attitudes, he had a great appreciation for the "Strong Man" at the head of the French Republic, and he became a willing instrument of that person in implementing his designs.
+As an Orangist already steeped in anti-democratic attitudes, he had a great appreciation for the "Strong Man" at the head of the French Republic, and he became a willing instrument of that person in implementing his designs.
 Despite the fact that Bonaparte's demands became more and more outrageous (going far beyond what had been agreed in the Convention of June 1803), Verhuell made sure that they were implemented to the letter.
 When the authorities in The Hague pleaded lack of resources, Verhuell filed a very negative report to Bonaparte that elicited the expected explosion of rage toward the poor members of the Navy Council from the Great Man.
 It should cause no surprise that the members of that council started to mistrust Verhuell.
 Protests against his behavior were waved aside by the First Consul, however, and the Batavian government had to give in.

 In February 1804 the member of the Navy Council van Royen (himself from Zeeland) was sent to Flushing to smooth over things with the French and to expedite the construction of the vessels that were still missing from the Flushing flotilla, destined for the invasion fleet.
 The result was that the final ships were soon delivered, and the flotilla of 378 vessels in total became ready to be transported to the invasion ports in France.
 The flotilla consisted of three divisions of 18 gun schooners each and 216 gunboats.
 It was manned with 3,600 Batavian sailors, and a substantial number of French soldiers.
 It was armed with 1,300 pieces of regular artillery (mostly 6 to 30-pdrs), and carronades, and hand mortars.
 The quality and morale of the officers and crews was good, thanks to the personnel policies of Verhuell.